The collections listed below document the work of women in politics and policy formation.

 All collection entries in this guide include the title, date span, and call number of the collection, as well as a brief abstract consisting of a biographical or historical profile and a summary of the contents.

 In addition, all of the collections are linked to their finding aid which provides additional detail about the scope and content of the collections, as well as complete folder listings.
-All entries in this online guide are also available within the Princeton University Library online catalog and Princeton University Library Finding Aids website.
+All entries in this online guide are also searchable within the Finding Aids and Catalog.

 Extent: 15 linear feet, 15 boxes

 Abstract: Eugene Bird (1925-) is a retired Foreign Service Officer who served primarily in the Middle East.
 During Eugene Bird's tenure with the State Department, he and his family lived in Jerusalem, Beirut, Cairo, Bombay, New Delhi, and the Saudi Arabian cities of Jeddah and Dhahran.
 His wife, Jerine "Jerri" Bird (1926-2012), was an activist who started the nonprofit organization Partners for Peace, which sponsored speaking tours by Israeli and Palestinian women throughout the United States.
 The collection contains Eugene and Jerine Bird's personal and professional correspondence, subject files on the Middle East, and writings, especially pertaining to Jerine Bird's unpublished manuscript on Saudi Arabian women.

 Call Number: MC292